bryan-gilbert/bryangilbertsoftware/README.md

 https://www.linkedin.com/in/bryangilbertsoftware

+> This CV is not complete.
+Several sections need further edits

 Bryan is a collaborative team player with advanced agile software development experience.
 He enjoys finding creative solutions to complex business problems.
 He is open minded and resourceful, self-motivated and dedicated to building a quality product.
 Key value words that fit Bryan include; open, sharing, respectful, accountable, and results oriented.
 He works well under pressure, effectively meets deadlines and enjoys working within in a consensus-based environment.
 Bryan enjoys mentoring and sharing knowledge.
 Recently he started a meetup group and has hosted open workshops for people to learn more about DevOps and Full Stack development.

 ## Project: DevOp Full Stack Development Meetup